stats4sd/ukrainesurvey/README.md

 ## Create config file

 Rename the file called `config.yml.exemple` into `config.yml`, and change the information in this file according to your own connection parameters.
-Note that this is a [YAML file](https://learnxinyminutes.com/docs/yaml/), so indentations and spaces are important
+Note that this is a [YAML file](https://learnxinyminutes.com/docs/yaml/), so indentations and spaces are important!

 ## Get Setup with R: